the-drunk-coder/megra-doc/docs/using-samples.md

 (load-sample-sets "/<path-to-parent>/Dirt-Samples")
 ```

-**IF you're using the (default) Dirt-Samples**, keep in mind that sample naming in TidalCycles is very different (it uses numbers instead of keywords),
+**IF you're using the (default) Dirt-Samples**, keep in mind that sample selection in TidalCycles is very different
-so you might not be able to get fine-grained control over which samples are chosen.
+(TidalCycles indexes on sort order instead of keywords), so the level of control you have over which samples are chosen will depend on the filenames, and
+whether they can be parsed as keywords.
+Otherwise, you would need to know the entire file name to call a specific sample.

-Mégra currently doesn't allow function names that start with a digit, so in case there's folders that start with one (such as the *808hc* and so on),
+Mégra currently doesn't allow function names that start with a digit, so in case there are folders that start with one (such as the *808hc* and so on),
 the set will be available with an underscore: `(once (_808hc))`.

-As mentioned above, make sure you configure your audio system to the samplerate of your samples, otherwise loading samples will be slow due to resampling !
+As mentioned above, make sure you configure your audio system to the samplerate of your samples, otherwise loading samples will be slow due to resampling!

-## Maximum Number of Samples

-As of now, Mégra load all samples to memory, which means that it takes some time at startup.

-Up to Mégra 0.0.6, the maximum number of samples you can load is 3000, which might not be enough for some collections, i.e. the entire Dirt-Samples collection.

-Starting with Mégra 0.0.7, you can increase the number using the `--max-sample-buffers` startup option.